 To emphasize the directionality, equations that have been given the simp attribute are called simplification rules.
+Logically, they are still symmetric, but proofs by simplification use them only in the left-to-right direction.
+The proof tool that performs simplifications is called the simplifier.
+It is the basis of auto and other related proof methods.

-Logically, they are still symmetric, the formula $0 + Suc \ 0 \leq Suc \ 0 + x$ is simplified to True as follows:
+The idea of simplification is best explained by an example.
+Given the simplification rules the formula $0 + Suc \ 0 \leq Suc \ 0 + x$ is simplified to True as follows: